MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/generate-openapi-document.md

 ---
-title: Generate an OpenAPI document
+title: Generate an OpenAPI spec
-description: How to generate an OpenAPI document from the intercepted API requests and responses
+description: How to generate an OpenAPI spec from the intercepted API requests and responses
 author: waldekmastykarz
 ms.author: wmastyka
-ms.date: 12/19/2023
+ms.date: 01/15/2024
 ---

-# Generate an OpenAPI document
+# Generate an OpenAPI spec

-Dev Proxy allows you to generate an OpenAPI document from the intercepted API requests and responses.
-Using Dev Proxy you quickly create an OpenAPI document for an existing API and benefit from the tooling that supports OpenAPI.
+Dev Proxy allows you to generate an OpenAPI spec from the intercepted API requests and responses.
+Using Dev Proxy you quickly create an OpenAPI spec for an existing API and benefit from the tooling that supports OpenAPI.

-To generate an OpenAPI document using Dev Proxy:
+To generate an OpenAPI spec using Dev Proxy:

 1. In the configuration file, enable the [`OpenApiDocGeneratorPlugin`](../technical-reference/openapidocgeneratorplugin.md) plugin: